pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 Plain old Ruby objects are the perfect tool for that job.
 They should be explicit and well structured.

-Tons of Ruby built in tricks to the rescue.
 Ruby's terseness and expressiveness makes it perfect to build readable objects that contain the business logic in your area of expertise.

 ```ruby
 module Workouts